 What is a seafood boil?

-A seafood boil is traditionally a one pot dish featuring a variety of ingredients such as shrimp, crab, lobster tails, clams, mussels and other fresh shellfish cooked together with spices, vegetables and other seasonings.
+A seafood boil is traditionally cooked in a large pot featuring a variety of ingredients such as shrimp, crab, lobster tails, clams, mussels and other fresh shellfish cooked together with spices, vegetables and other seasonings in a flavorful broth.
+Seafood boils are especially popular in coastal regions such as Louisiana where fresh seafood is bountiful.

 The best type of oven bag to use for making a seafood boil would be a heavy-duty turkey-sized oven bag.
 This plastic bag is designed to withstand high temperatures, up to 400°F, and is made of strong, high-quality material that can hold the weight and moisture of a seafood boil.
-I use the Reynolds oven bags that are made to bake whole turkeys.
-If you’d like to do a Build Your Own Bag, be sure to get an oven bag for each person.

 You can simply use clarified butter as your dipping sauce but I suggest going for something with a bit more flavor.
 For this seafood boil, I created a copycat recipe for BlovesLife’s Smackalicious Seafood Boil Sauce.
 Its rich and zesty flavor will add a special touch to your dish.